 useful Tool for this recipe:

 Clicking “Buy on Amazon” will take you to the Amazon site, where you can get more info and choose to purchase.
 This is an affiliate link, so Beautiful Ingredient receives a small commission for purchases made through the link, at no extra cost to you.
 Thanks so much for your support!

 a whole-food recipe with no added oil, salt, or sugar • quick • easy • vegan

 Mango salsa is great in a salad, with tortilla chips, in a burrito, taco or other dish, on top of a layered bean dip, or simply with beans.

 Yield: 1 ½ - 2 cups (depending on type of mango used)

 Prep Time: 10 minutes

 Marinating Time, if desired: 1 hour minimum best

 (or eat immediately if you can't wait - it will still be wonderful!)

-- To chop the mango, slice them lengthwise along each side of the pit, then crosshatch each half, slicing 3-4 times in each direction.
-This allows me to fan out the slice, like the picture above.
-From there I slice off the pieces of mango.
-Slice off the peel around the pit and salvage what you can of the mango there.
+Chop the mango into even chunks.
+An easy way is to slice the mango lengthwise along each side of the pit, then crosshatch each half, slicing 3-4 times in each direction.
+This allows you to fan out the slice.
+From there you can slice off the pieces revealed when fanning out the mango.
+Slice off the peel around the pit and salvage what you can of the mango there, chopping into bite-sized pieces.
 Add to the bowl.